Default S3 method

 Optional grouping vector or column name.

-variables with more than by_size
+Numeric BY variables with more than by_size disjoint values will be

-quantile groups of similar size.
+binned into by_size quantile groups of similar size.

-variables with more than by_size
+Numeric BY variables with more than by_size unique values will

 be binned into quantile groups.
-Only relevant if BY
+Only relevant if BY is not NULL.

 An object of class "hstats_matrix" containing these elements: